Patickhys/Coleman-s-Gym-Applet/README.md

 In addition, Food.addAMeal(int carbs, int protein, int fat) throws a NumberFormatException when one of the param given is negative, so it has a robust design.

 ## Phase 4 : Task 3
 If given more time, I would like to further refactor my UI package so that classes related to JPanel can be tidied up and have reduced coupling.
-Preferably I would also want to introduce more detailed type hierarchy in my model package so that the code is more concise.
+Preferably I would also want to introduce a more detailed type hierarchy in my model package so that the code is more concise.